MLEM now offers deployment to Kubernetes and Sagemaker with a single command.

 likely the latest one or the one currently assigned to the stage.
 Use gto show

-$ gto show [email protected] --ref
+$ gto show churn@latest --ref

 [email protected]

-$ gto show churn#prod --ref # by assigned stage
+$ gto show churn#prod --ref

 [email protected]